Celebrate the National Park Service’s Birthday With Free Admission Friday

 This year, the National Park Service is offering 10 “free days.”
 Those are the dates when all national parks, monuments and historical sites offer free admission.

 The first free day of 2017 was in January, on Martin Luther King Jr. Day.
-The next one is on Monday.
-A couple of weekends in April will follow that.
+The next one is on Friday, Aug.
+25, for the National Park Service Birthday.

 Conveniently, all of these free-admission days fall on or around a weekend, which is super-handy for planning a three-day trip.
 Here’s this year’s list: